Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: External Force Estimation and Reaction

-\rev{The external force obtained at the arm suffers from the limitations of low-pass filtering and fails to estimate the high-frequency peak forces and torques resulting from the collision.
-Furthermore, if there is no arm deflection from the external force (e.g. when the force is directly applied at CoM), the estimate based on only arm angle feedback doesn't converge to the true force.
-However, the estimate from the CoM is correct in this case.
-In order to make the best use of the two approaches and obtain a reliable force estimate, we first define an indicator function to detect whether there is collision and contact on the arms by using the arm deflection as given by (\ref{eqn:contact_indicator}): } \rev{where $\theta_i$ is the deflection angle of each arm, and $\theta_{th}$ is the deflection threshold to detect contact.}
+\rev{The external force obtained from the IMU at CoM has a slower convergence rate than the arm-based estimate.
+Furthermore, if there is no arm deflection from the external force (e.g. when the force is directly applied at CoM), the estimate based on only arm angle feedback does not converge to the true force, while the estimate from the CoM is correct in this case.
+In order to make the best use of the two resources and obtain a reliable force estimate, we combine the estimates from both methods.
+First, define an indicator function to detect contact on the arms } where $\theta_i$ is the deflection angle of each arm, and $\theta_{th}$ is the deflection threshold to detect contact, accounting for backlash.
+Next, our method for $\boldsymbol{\hat{\delta}_f}$ fuses $\boldsymbol{\hat{\delta}}_{\boldsymbol{f}_i}$ \ref{eqn:arm_wrench} and (\ref{eqn:com_wrench}) to give a fast and accurate estimate with collision arm isolation: Here $\boldsymbol{\kappa} \in \mathbb{R}^3 = \xi{\boldsymbol{\dot{\hat{\delta}}_f}}_{{CoM}}^{|\cdot|} \triangleeq h(\boldsymbol{\dot{\hat{\delta}}_f}_{CoM})$ is an adaptive gain with the tuning parameter $\xi$. $(\bullet)^{|\cdot|}$ denotes the element-wise absolute value of the vector $(\bullet)$.
+Based on (\ref{eqn:contact_indicator}) and (\ref{eqn:ext_wrench}), one gives higher weightage to $\hat{\boldsymbol{\delta}}_{\boldsymbol{f}_{CoM}}$ during collision since the rate of change for $\hat{\boldsymbol{\delta}}_{\boldsymbol{f}_{CoM}}$ is higher at the collision instant, so $\boldsymbol{\kappa}$ is larger and the CoM-based estimate is followed.
+On the other hand, when the wrench estimate from the CoM converges slowly, the rate of change is near zero making the term $(1-\boldsymbol{\kappa})$ is larger, so the total wrench converges to the arm-based estimate.
+The boundedness and convergence properties of the estimator in (\ref{eqn:ext_wrench}), and characteristics of $h$ are discussed in \href{https://arxiv.org/pdf/2305.17217}{Suppl.} C. Additional details for (\ref{eqn:arm_dynamics}) are in \href{https://arxiv.org/pdf/2305.17217}{Suppl.} D and E. Finally, a momentum-based torque observer \cite{TOH17} is implemented to estimate the external torque $\boldsymbol{\hat{\delta}_\tau} \in \mathbb{R}^3$.
+However, only the estimated yaw torque, $\hat{\delta}_{\tau}^{\boldsymbol{e_3}} \in \mathbb R$, is utilized in tactile-based exploration of the following sections.